fluxninja/aperture/docs/content/reference/policies/spec.md

 [Control Point](/concepts/flow-control/flow-selector.md#control-point)
 identifies the location of a Flow within a Service.
 For an SDK based insertion, a Control Point can represent a particular feature or execution block within a Service.
-In case of Service Mesh or Middleware insertion, a Control Point can identify ingress vs egress calls or distinct listeners or filter chains.
+In case of Service Mesh or Middleware insertion, a Control Point can identify ingress or egress calls or distinct listeners or filter chains.

 </dd>